-15.11.1 Safety Checklist
+20.11.1 Safety Checklist

 The Safety Checklist is in the Observer Logbook and is designed to aid in familiarizing observers with safety procedures and equipment before departing the dock for your first trip.
-The Safety Checklist must be completed upon boarding (Figure 15-12).
+The Safety Checklist must be completed upon boarding (Figure 20-12).

-Field Definition ------- ------------

-Pre-Departure questions

-Were you informed of the general safety procedures for the vessel?
-Circle Yes or No Were alarm signals demonstrated for each type of emergency?
-Circle Yes or No Did you examine escape routes from accommodations and work areas?
-Circle Yes or No Where is your muster station in case of an emergency?
-Examples include wheelhouse, back deck, etc. Who is the person in charge of medical treatment?
-E.g. captain, mate Were you shown the location of radios and provided with instructions for use?
-Circle Yes or No Were you shown the location of navigation equipment and provided with instructions for use?
-Circle Yes or No
+Field Definition Pre-Departure Were you inform for the vessel? questions ned of the general safety pr rocedures Circle Yes or No Were alarm sign emergency? als demonstrated for each type of Circle Yes or No • e escape routes from s and work areas?
+Circle Yes or No Where is your memergency? nuster station in case of an Examples include wheelhouse, back deck, etc. Who is the perso on in charge of medical trea atment?
+E.g. captain, mate Were you shown with instructions n the location of radios and s for use? provided Circle Yes or No • n the location of navigation provided with instructions f Circle Yes or No Model the liferaft or life boat.
+For of persons the raft is rated to the the mounting location and where it will float free (circle e present and if present, is it Was there adequate all on board? ate life raft capacity for Circle Ye s or No Was survival cra kit? aft packed with a SOLAS Circle Ty pe A, Type B, Other or No EPIRBsModelRecord the brand and/or model of the EPIRB.
+For each EPIRB, record the battery expiration date, note the mounting location, is it a category I or II model, and whether it's mounted in a position where it will float free (circle Yes or No).
+Station bill Check whether a station bill is present or absent.
+A station bill indicates where to muster and which crew are responsible for various activities in case of an emergency.
+Fire extinguishers Check whether present all main areas and corri Are fire extinguishers located in e yes or no.

-Liferafts / Lifeboats

-Model

-Record the brand and/or model of the liferaft or life boat.
-For each liferaft, note the capacity (# of persons the raft is rated to carry), the last inspection date, note the mounting location and whether its mounted in a position where it will float free (circle Yes or No).
-Is a hydrostatic release present and if present, is it attached correctly?

-Was there adequate life raft capacity for Circle Yes or No all on board?

-Was survival craft packed with a SOLAS Circle Type A, Type B, Other or No kit?

-EPIRBs

-Model Record the brand and/or model of the EPRIB.
-For each EPIRB, record the battery expiration date, note the mounting location, is it a category I or II model, and whether its mounted in a position where it will float free (circle Yes or No).
-Station bill Check whether present or absent.
-Fire extinguishers Check whether present or absent.
-Are fire extinguishers located in all main areas and corridors?
-Circle yes or no. First aid Check whether present or absent.

-equipment High water alarm Check whether present or absent.
-Watertight doors Check whether present or absent.
-Circle yes or no for whether they close properly (i.e., they form a seal).
+First aid equipment Check whether present of Check whether present or absent.
+High water alarm Check whether present of heck whether present or absent.
+Watertight doors - Theck whether present or absent.
+Circle yes or no for whether ney close properly (i.e., they form a seal).
 Distress flares For each flare type (parachute, smoke and hand), not the number on board, whether or not they are expired, and their storage location.
-Floatation devices Record the number of each type (PFDs, life rings/slings and immersion suits) that are on board.
-Were there adeque board? ate PFDs for all crew on Circle Yes or No Drills Circle Yes or No for each type of drill (fire, man overboard, abandon ship and flooding) and not the date the drill occurred.
-This section is completed at the end of the trip.
-Did you participat te in the drills?
+Floatation devices Record the number of ea immersion suits) that are ach type (PFDs, life rings/slings and e on board.
+Were there adequa board? te PFDs for all crew on Circle Yes or No Drills Circle Yes or No for each type of drill (fire, man overboard, abandon ship and flooding) and not the date the drill occurred This section is completed at the end of the trip.
+Did you participate in the drills?
 Circle Yes or No Other comments Provide additional comments for future observers or any other safety concerns you had on this vessel.